arkarmintun1/design-patterns-in-typescript/readme.md

 - Classes should be open for extension, but closed for modification
 - Depend upon abstractions.
 Do not depend upon concrete classes
 - Principle of Least Knowledge: talk only to your immediate friends
+- The Holloywood Principle: Don't call us, we'll call you.